Henry Zvi Lothane: The Schreber Case

 In that same year (1989), Lothane’s first paper on Schreber appeared, focusing on the historical record of the relationship between Schreber and his doctors.
-Lothane’s research was a fundamental revision of the biography and interpretation of the life and work of Daniel Paul Schreber, in part because it was based on new archival and historical research, focusing in particular on historical the gaps left by Freud and Niederland.
+Lothane’s research was a fundamental revision of the biography and interpretation of the life and work of Daniel Paul Schreber, in part because it was based on new archival and historical research, focusing in particular on the historical gaps left by Freud and Niederland.
 For example, Freud’s study lacked any mention of Schreber’s mother or of Schreber’s wife, except to the extent Freud speculates about the latter’s role in protecting Schreber from being attracted to men around him.
 Similarly, Niederland says little about Schreber’s mother and wife, though one might expect each to be very important dramatis personae in Schreber's life-drama, especially from a psychoanalytic point of view.
-While Freud and Niederland's works speculated about Schreber’s fantasies concerning Flechsig, neither appears to have put much effort into finding out about Schreber’s actual dealings with Flechsig, evidence of which is recorded in various archives.
-Lothane’s Schreber research, including the book-length study, In Defense of Schreber, and some thirty articles and reviews published between 1989 and 2014, added new data and correspondingly new analyses unknown to Freud, Niederland, and other researchers, not only about Schreber himself but about the leading figures in Schreber’s life.
-Perhaps the most original element of Lothane’s approach is the respect he shows for Schreber himself, as a worthwhile thinker in his own right and as a teacher imparting important lessons to psychiatrists and psychoanalysts.
+While Freud's and Niederland's works speculated about Schreber's fantasies concerning Flechsig, neither appears to have put much effort into finding out about Schreber's actual dealings with Flechsig, evidence of which is recorded in various archives.
+Lothane's Schreber research, including the book-length study, In Defense of Schreber, and some thirty articles and reviews published between 1989 and 2014, added new data and correspondingly new analyses unknown to Freud, Niederland, and other researchers, not only about Schreber himself but about the leading figures in Schreber's life.
+Perhaps the most original element of Lothane's approach is the respect he shows for Schreber himself, as a worthwhile thinker in his own right and as a teacher imparting important lessons to psychiatrists and psychoanalysts.

 In Defense of Schreber provoked scores of reviews and reactions internationally, ranging from very positive to very negative.
-For example, psychiatrist Richard Chessick speaks positively of the book as a correction to "innumerable historical errors": "Lothane in his painstaking historical investigation provides us with a thorough understanding of the status of psychiatry at the time, and with a knowledge of what Schreber had to put up with from his wife and various authority figures."
-Other reviewers were more negative, e.g., Gerd Busse about the 1992 version of the book and Ernst Falzeder about its 2004 revision.
+Richard Chessick speaks positively of the book as a correction to "innumerable historical errors": "Lothane in his painstaking historical investigation provides us with a thorough understanding of the status of psychiatry at the time, and with a knowledge of what Schreber had to put up with from his wife and various authority figures."
+Other reviewers were more critical, e.g., Gerd Busse about the 1992 version of the book and Ernst Falzeder about its 2004 revision.
 Some of Lothane's unique interpretations of the Schreber case appear in the 2011 movie Shock Head Soul, a film about the Schreber case.